rexTexTau/MethodExecuto/README.md

 Run `MethodExecuto.exe -h` or `MethodExecuto.exe -help` to get the most actual command line usage instructions.

-This app uses wonderful [Utilty.CommandLine.Arguments](https://github.com/jpdillingham/Utility.CommandLine.Arguments) lib to deal with command line args, so i case of advanced command-line params related question refer to its [documentation](https://github.com/jpdillingham/Utility.CommandLine.Arguments)
+This app uses wonderful [Utilty.CommandLine.Arguments](https://github.com/jpdillingham/Utility.CommandLine.Arguments) lib to deal with command line args, so in case of advanced command-line params related issues or questions refer to its [documentation](https://github.com/jpdillingham/Utility.CommandLine.Arguments).

 ## From code